ArcheAiDev/a1zo/README.md

 ## 📈 Performance and Scalability

-a1zo is designed for efficiency:
+nalona is designed for efficiency:

 - Lightweight core for minimal overhead
 - Scalable architecture for complex agent networks